 Within factories around the world, robots perform heroic feats of manipulation on a daily basis.
 They lift massive objects, move with blurring speed, and repeat complex performances with unerring precision.
-Yet outside of carefully controlled settings, even the most sophisticated robot would be unable to get you a glass of water.
+Yet outside of carefully controlled settings, even for the most sophisticated robot it would be difficult to get a glass of water.
 The everyday manipulation tasks we take for granted would stump the greatest robot bodies and brains in existence today.
 Why are robots so incompetent in unstructured, human environments?

-The PRACSYS research group is planning to participate in a robot manipulation competition representing Rutgers University using available hardware and sensors in the Computational Biomedicine, Imaging and Modeling (CBIM) center.
+The instructor, together with the research group of Dr. Jingjin Yu, are considering to participate in a robot manipulation competition representing Rutgers University using available hardware and sensors in the Computational Biomedicine, Imaging and Modeling (CBIM) center.
 The hardware includes dual-arm manipulators, such as a Baxter robot by Rethink Robotics, robotic hands, such as a ReFlex hand by RightHand Robotics and RGBD sensors, such as Kinect.
-The competition is organized by Amazon.com Inc. and is called the Amazon Picking Challenge.
-It will take place at the IEEE International Conference on Robotics and Automation (ICRA) 2015 in Seattle this coming May.

 Check Rutgers' Key Dates.